-Assistant Professor, Department of Crop Sciences, University of Illinois (2010-present)
+Associate Professor, Department of Crop Sciences, University of Illinois (2010-present)

 Hayes CM, Burow GB, Brown PJ, Thurber C, Xin Z, Burke JJ.
 Natural variation in synthesis and catabolism genes influences dhurrin content in sorghum (Sorghum bicolor L. Moench).
 The Plant Genome, in press.

 Chuck GS, Brown PJ, Meeley R, Hake S. Maize SBP-box transcription factors unbranched2 and unbranched3 affect yield traits by regulating the rate of lateral primordial initiation.
 Proc Natl Acad Sci USA, in press.